Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 (and here we reach v1.0)

 18. Translation of the mod to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)

+(mandatory 1 month break at this point for resting and recovering creative energies)

 19. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
 20. Boss inspired by Street Fighter 2 stuff.
 21. Synergy with Halation.
 (Simulated Spire?
 Yep.)